johnnetr2/test/README.md

 It's recommended to use the latest LTS but we haven't updated to the latest LTS yet so to keep the projects in sync we will rely on Node `>= 14.x.x` for now.

+Checkout to the `development` branch and create your branch first and then follow the blow process.

 ### `npm install

 Before run command start copy content from `.env.example` and past it in `.env` file in the root directory of the project.